Hotels near Wilson Skatepark

 Which hotels near Wilson Skatepark offer free parking?

-Which hotels near Wilson Skatepark have a pool?
+Which hotels near Wilson Skatepark have an outdoor pool?

 Which hotels near Wilson Skatepark are pet-friendly?